merenlab/merenlab.org/_posts/anvio/2019-10-18-visualizing-coverages.md

 If you had more than one contig, you'd just pick the contig you want to inspect and do the same thing.

-Over time we came to the realization that when we have too many samples and contigs to visualize, accessing to the inspection page for a given contig in a large dataset can be a signfiicant challenge.
+Over time we came to the realization that when we have too many samples and contigs to visualize, accessing the inspection page for a given contig in a large dataset can be a signfiicant challenge.
 That is why, we developed `anvi-inspect`, which is included in anvi'o since the `v6` version.

 ## Targeted visualization of coverage through anvi-inspect

-The anvi'o program `anvi-inspect` enables you to viusalize the coverage of a given contig without having to throug the main display of the interactive interface.
+The anvi'o program `anvi-inspect` enables you to viusalize the coverage of a given contig without having to go through the main display of the interactive interface.
 For this you will need to specify the split name that you're interested in.
 There are many ways to find a split name of interest in anvi'o.
 Programs like such as [anvi-search-functions](/vignette/#anvi-search-functions) or [anvi-export-splits-and-coverages](/vignette/#anvi-export-splits-and-coverages) will report split names.
 But in this particular case there is a single split in our profile database.
 So we don't really provide a split name.
-Howver, if we run anvi-inspect without any split name, it will not be happy with us:
+However, if we run anvi-inspect without any split name, it will not be happy with us:

 ```bash
 anvi-inspect -p PROFILE.db \